zanix/home-assistant-config/README.md

 ### [Z-Wave JS](https://www.home-assistant.io/integrations/zwave_js)

-The Z-Wave integration allows you to control a Z-Wave network via the [Z-Wave JS](https://zwave-js.github.io/zwavejs2mqtt) driver.
+The Z-Wave integration allows you to control a Z-Wave network via the [Z-Wave JS UI](https://zwave-js.github.io/zwave-js-ui) driver.
 This is the recommended Z-Wave integration for Home Assistant.

 ---